-Along the way, they have been helped to develop their abilities with the help of winemaker friends, such as Thierry Puzelat and Pierre Overnoy, leading the sisters to create some truly great Brunellos.
+Along the way, they have taken advice from winemaker friends, such as Thierry Puzelat and Pierre Overnoy, leading the sisters to create some truly great Brunellos.View Wines

-The Padovanis say that they are constantly looking for new ways to balance their work with their exceptional natural environment.
+The Padovani's say that they are constantly looking for new ways to balance their work with their exceptional natural environment.
 They describe this respect for nature as “a duty to future generations”.
 As they try new methods to reach these goals, their wines vary by vintage, affected by the nuances of their natural habitat.

 The vineyards are on the hills sloping down from Il Greppo towards Castelnuovo dell’Abate, standing at 420 to 450 metres above sea level, and bathed all day in sunlight.
 They are surrounded by thick woodlands that offer protection from the weather.
 The vines are also swept with sea breezes from the southeast and winds travelling from the north and northeast.
 There are a wide variety of soil types for the vines, such as limestone, crumbly marl, quartzite and clay.
-This mixture of soil types leads to a high level of complexity of wine.
+This mixture of soil types leads to a high level of complexity in the wine.
 The local abundance of water is also vital in years of drought.

 The vines are left untreated by potentially harmful synthetic chemicals, with any diseases tackled with natural treatments, such sulphur and copper, with camomile, nettle, willow and other herbs used to prevent mildew.

 When the grapes are harvested – manually, in tune with the lunar and biodynamic calendars – they are taken to the farmhouse for de-stemming, before they are put into barrels or vats.
 Fermentation occurs due to the indigenous yeasts found on the grape skins, without any further additives or unnecessary physical manipulation.
 They are then aged in barrels of oak, tonneaux or small barriques.